Emer Beamer, Founder, Ashoka Fellow

 For 7 years Designathon Works has been advocating for a radical rethink on how society and education systems see children.
 What if we all saw children as creative changemakers, engaged humans, scientists and inventors?
 What if we then helped them to develop those abilities?
 By working with teachers, parents and after-school educators, helping them to grow their creative mindset and in turn enable the next generation of changemakers!

 Why we want to educate a million changemakers

 Our work is driven by the belief that two highly important abilities to have for our complex and rapidly changing world are creative thinking and changemaking ability with digital and technological literacy as a close third.

-- Mindset reframe: The child as source of ideas and vision to be taken seriously
+- Mindset reframe: The child as a source of ideas and vision to be taken seriously.

 The learning model behind the professional development

 Moving from the foundations above the second module includes tips and tricks for teachers so they can develop their ability as a dialogical practitioners, meaning: prompts for feedback on ideas, suggested questions they can ask to elicit children’s ideas, becoming aware of the tone of voice we use when talking with children so that we don't influence their choices by subtly indicating our preference but instead help them explore their own imagination.

 We focus on navigating the following shifts:

 - How can you as a teacher help your students explore routes to finding potential answers?

 - How can you teach the students a process versus asking them to come up with the right answer?